6stringsormore/Hands_of_the_Privileged/README.md

 - Built with p5.js
 - Uses MediaPipe for hand tracking
-- Implements a custom particle system with flow field
+- Implements a custom particle system with flow field inspired by "The Nature of Code"
 - Responsive canvas that adapts to window size

 ## Project Structure